teerthiladdad/ODT-2026-Hands-Off/README.md

 - [X] Weekly logs are updated
 - [X] Risk register is complete
 - [X] Testing log is updated
-- [ ] Playtesting notes are included
+- [x Playtesting notes are included
 - [ ] Build photos are included
 - [ ] Final reflection is written